morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 Atheros AR9271    | WiFi 4   |   40  |:heavy_check_mark: 2.6.35+    |:heavy_check_mark:|:heavy_check_mark:| Yes |
 Ralink RT3070     | WiFi 4   |   40  |:heavy_check_mark: 2.6.31+    |:heavy_check_mark:|:heavy_check_mark:| Yes |

-## Mediatek MT7921AU (in-kernel driver is mt7921u)

-Adapters based on the mt7921au chipset have been available since July of 2022.

 [1] USB support added with the mt7921u driver in kernel 5.18.
 Internal cards are supported by the mt7921e driver which has been in the kernel since 5.12.

 [2] AP mode support added to the mt7921u driver in kernel 5.19.
-Firmware update is required also.

 -----